-The principle sources for the digitisation project so far have been Box 8 (Committee of Enquiry freedom of speech submissions); Box 9 (Tribunal of Enquiry written evidence on the Inch incident); Box 14 (Information Officer Walter Evans’ Internal Documents collection); and Box 17 (transcripts of Tribunal of Enquiry hearings, and a collection relating to the May events deposited by Dr Ernest Rudd of the Department of Sociology).
+The principle sources for the digitisation project so far have been Box 8 (Committee of Enquiry freedom of speech submissions); Box 9 (Tribunal of Enquiry written evidence on the ‘Inch incident’ of May 7th); Box 14 (Information Officer Walter Evans’ Internal Documents collection); and Box 17 (transcripts of Tribunal of Enquiry hearings, and a collection relating to the May events deposited by Dr Ernest Rudd of the Department of Sociology).